 component.
 This is deployed as a static Pod on each node by default.
 Any

-GKE cluster running 1.16 or later will have a
+GKE cluster running 1.16 or later has a

 DaemonSet.
-This will only select nodes which are running a
+The DaemonSet selects nodes which are running a GKE

-balancing controller, watches the Kubernetes API server and continually maps the
+load-balancing controller, watches the Kubernetes API server and continually

-ClusterIP to healthy Pods by adding and removing destination NAT (DNAT) rules to
+maps the ClusterIP to healthy Pods by adding and removing destination NAT (DNAT)

-to a Service's ClusterIP, the node selects a Pod at random and routes the
+sends traffic to a Service's ClusterIP, the node selects a Pod at random and

 When you configure a Service, you can optionally remap its listening port by